Skip links

 in Tags

-An article is published in the journal Science on the successful sequencing of the DNA of a 30 million year old termite, embedded in fossil amber.
-This will unleash the imagination of Hollywood writers and directors.
-However, it was later demonstrated that they had probably
+An article is published in the journal Science about the successful sequencing of DNA from a 30 million year old termite, embedded in fossil amber.
+This will spark the imagination of Hollywood writers and directors.
+It will be demonstrated some time later, however, that they

 1992